Happy-Corpse/SinAroundU/README.md

 	* Enable CORS
 	* Deploy API
 5. Add IAM policy to lambda functions for I/O operations.
-6. Build tables in DynamoDB for each dataset using `district id` as partition key and `object id` as sorted key, then load data from S3 to DynamoDB using LambdaFunction LoadData.py;
+6. Build tables in DynamoDB for each dataset using `district id` as partition key and `facility` as sorted key, then load data from S3 to DynamoDB using LambdaFunction LoadData.py;
 7.